If you are selling your home in North Dakota, the service of a Flat Fee MLS company is your best choice for maximum saving and exposure.

 4. List With Freedom

-ListWithFreedom gives you a choice of three Flat Fee plans.
+ListWithFreedom gives you a choice of 3 Flat Fee plans.

-- Gold Package- $149: This is the basic plan with 6 photos and a 6-month listing term.
-You have the option to add an online showing service, open house, and virtual tour for additional fees.
+• Gold Package – $149: This basic plan offers a 6-month listing term with 6 photos.
+For an extra price, you may add an online showing service, an open house, and a virtual tour

-- Platinum Package- $195: This is simply the basic package rebranded with 25 photos instead of 6 photos on the MLS.
+• Platinum Package – $195: This is simply the basic plan rebranded with 25 photos instead of 6 on the MLS.

-Listwithfreedom has certain red flags that can derail a smooth sale.
+ListWithFreedom has certain drawbacks that can derail a smooth sale.

-- Not for First-time Sellers: Listwithfreedom does not offer much assistance when actually required.
-New home sellers can easily feel lost without the guidance of experienced real estate professionals.
+• Not for First-time Sellers: ListWithFreedom does not offer much assistance when actually required.
+New home sellers can find it difficult without the guidance of experienced real estate professionals.

 5. I Sold My House